IamGianluca/blazingai/README.md

 ## Installation

-The package is not yet published in pypi.
+The package is not yet published in the Python Package Index (PyPI).
 We are considering doing that on a later stage, when the package is more mature.

-## Contribute
+## Contributing

-To contribute to the project, you can download the codebase and install the package in editable model with the following commands.
+To contribute to the project, you can download the codebase and install the library in editable mode with the following commands.

 ```
 $ git clone git@github.com:IamGianluca/ml.git